A message about COVID-19 and Prostate Scotland

 Prostate Scotland provides men and their families and partners with information about the prostate, specifically:

-We provide a range of guides and booklets, about prostate disease and its treatments these can be found in the Help and Support section.
+We provide a range of guides and booklets, about prostate disease and its treatments these can be found in the Resources section.
 These booklets are also often made available in hospitals and key healthcare information points across Scotland.

 We also work across Scotland to raise awareness of prostate cancer and disease.
 The more men who are aware of their prostate, what to look out for and how to seek help, the greater the numbers of those who can be treated.
 This work includes running awareness initiatives, including in the media, on buses, developing special awareness videos, posters, radio advertising and running regional and national awareness campaigns.
 We also run a vibrant Workplace Initiative to provide information via workplaces – including holding our popular Toolbox Workshops for groups of staff.

 We work across Scotland to enable men to have access to the latest treatments for prostate cancer and disease.
-To this end we have recently undertaken and completed the Blue Horizon Robot Appeal successfully raising £2.8m to help bring about and support robot assisted prostate cancer surgery in the East and West of Scotland, with a robot in Edinburgh and Glasgow respectively.
+In November 2016 we completed the Blue Horizon Robot Appeal successfully raising £2.8m.
+This helped bring about and support robot assisted prostate cancer surgery in the East and West of Scotland, with a robot in Edinburgh and Glasgow respectively.

 We also undertake and research into the needs and perspectives of prostate patients in Scotland.
-This includes the taking forward of a joint research project with the Cancer Care Research Centre at the University of Stirling in to the future services and treatment needs of men with the prostate cancer in Scotland .
+This includes taking forward a joint research project with the Cancer Care Research Centre at the University of Stirling in to the future services and treatment needs of men with the prostate cancer in Scotland.

 In addition we also advocate where relevant for prostate issues to be taken into account in policy developments by the NHS.
 This has included making submissions and presenting evidence.